 LOINC benefits to SNOMED CT users

-LOINC codes will provide to SNOMED CT terminology an extensive knowledge coverage of clinical laboratory tests and some types of clinical measurements.
+LOINC codes will provide to SNOMED CT terminology more extensive coverage of clinical laboratory tests and some types of clinical measurements.

-Also will provide granularity and specificity to map laboratory tests as LOINC is finer-grained than SNOMED CT in the laboratory field
+Also will provide greater granularity and specificity for coding of laboratory tests as LOINC is finer-grained than SNOMED CT in the laboratory field.

-AS LOINC has a long history of adoption (since 1994), and has been exponentially growing until today in more than 150 countries, the future existing crossmap will promote the usage of SNOMED CT in LOINC users , and thus capture the interest as future IHSTDO members.
+AS LOINC has a long history of adoption (since 1994), and has been exponentially growing until today in more than 150 countries, links between the terminologies will promote the usage of SNOMED CT by LOINC users , and thus capture the interest of future IHTSDO members.

 The Observables model related to clinical lab tests in SNOMED CT has been guided following the 6 combination axes LOINC structure

-References

-Bodenreider O. Issues in mapping LOINC laboratory tests to SNOMED CT.
-AMIA Annu Symp Proc.
-2008 Nov 6:51-5.

-http://www.ncbi.nlm.nih.gov/pmc/articles/PMC2655945/pdf/amia-0051-s2008.pdf

-LOINC Background

-http://loinc.org/background

-Pan-Canadian LOINC Observation Code Database (pCLOCD) Nomenclature Standard

-https://www.infoway-inforoute.ca/index.php/programs-services/standards-collaborative/pan-canadian-standards/pan-canadian-loinc-observation-code-database-pclocd-nomenclature-standard

-LOINC: 5 Things Provider Organizations Need to Know

-http://laboratory-manager.advanceweb.com/Features/Articles/LOINC-Five-Things-Provider-Organizations-Need-to-Know.aspx
+Additional benefits of linking SNOMED CT and LOINC are described in referenced papers written by Adamusiak and Bodenreider referenced at the end of this Chapter of the report.

 SNOMED CT benefits in Laboratory area for LOINC users